 Lead magnets are common.
-Lead magnets that don't annoy users are rare.
+Lead magnets that preserve user trust are still rare.

-In fintech, you're asking for personal data in a context where trust is everything.
-So the best lead magnets:
+In fintech, you're asking for personal data in a high-sensitivity context.
+The best lead magnets therefore:

 - feel fair (the user gets real value)